Blaenau Ffestiniog railway station: Conwy Valley Line

-In 1879 the London and North Western Railway's (LNWR) Conwy Valley Line from Llandudno Junction became the first standard gauge railway to reach the town.
+In 1879, the London and North Western Railway's (LNWR) Conwy Valley Line from Llandudno Junction became the first standard gauge railway to reach the town.
 It opened a temporary station near the mouth of Ffestiniog Tunnel, while it established its slate yards at the northern end of Blaenau Ffestiniog and built its passenger station near Glanypwll, across the road from the Ffestiniog Railway (FR).

-The LNWR and FR co-operated to build parallel stations ("Blaenau Festiniog" by the LNWR and "Stesion Fain" by the FR) to form an interchange.
-This opened in 1881, and the temporary station at the tunnel mouth closed.
+The LNWR and FR co-operated to build parallel stations (Blaenau Festiniog by the LNWR and Stesion Fain by the FR) to form an interchange.
+This opened in 1881 and the temporary station at the tunnel mouth closed.
 The LNWR had built this line in order to seek a share of the Ffestiniog slate traffic (including the slate being carried by coastal steamer from Porthmadog to ports on the Irish Sea and elsewhere).

-To this end they established a slate wharf at Deganwy; and a feature of early LNWR operation of the line was the carriage of slate in narrow gauge wagons from Blaenau to Deganwy pick-a-back on standard gauge wagons.
-So highly did the LNWR rate the commercial prospects of Blaenau Ffestiniog that in the 1880s they established their own hotel in the town, now demolished; it features in LNWR publicity of the period.
+To this end, they established a slate wharf at Deganwy; a feature of early LNWR operation of the line was the carriage of slate in narrow gauge wagons from Blaenau to Deganwy pick-a-back on standard gauge wagons.
+So highly did the LNWR rate the commercial prospects of Blaenau Ffestiniog that, in the 1880s, they established their own hotel in the town, now demolished; it features in LNWR publicity of the period.